Ancient Dreams in a Modern Land: Songs

 Several critics made comparisons between the songs on Ancient Dreams in a Modern Land and Marina's older albums.
 Entertainment Weekly called "Purge the Poison" a "callback" to The Family Jewels (2010).
 Levine summarized the message in "Venus Fly Trap" as a "tongue-in-cheek self empowerment banger" that makes reference to her second studio album, Electra Heart (2012).
 Vogue's Keaton Bell said the lyrics to "Man's World" were similar to those of "Savages" from her third album, Froot (2015).
 Furthermore, Dimitra Gurduiala from Atwood Magazine said "Savages" is a masterpiece of a song that Love + Fear lacked, but that "Purge the Poison" suggested a return to this type of era for Marina.

 Release and promotion

 On 14 April 2021, Marina confirmed Ancient Dreams in a Modern Land as the name of the album and revealed its complete track listing.
 It was made available for pre-order the same day, with an expected release date for 11 June 2021.
 It was released for digital download and streaming, and physically as a CD and three unique, collectible cassette tapes.
 She also previewed "New America" two weeks ahead of the album's release, sharing a snippet of its audio via her social media accounts.
-However, several European stores were selling the album CDs five days before the official release.

 A deluxe version of the album was released on 7 January 2022.
 It failed to chart on the UK Official Albums Chart Top 100 but re-entered the Official Album Downloads Chart Top 100 at number 26 on 14 January 2022.